Are POTS Symptoms Constant?

 POTS symptoms can be triggered or worsened by various factors, making them unpredictable.
 Some of the most common triggers include:

-• Dehydration and electrolyte imbalances – Proper hydration is essential for stabilizing blood volume and circulation.
+• Dehydration and electrolyte imbalances – Proper hydration is essential for stabilizing blood volume.
 Without sufficient fluids and electrolytes, symptoms can worsen significantly.
 Learn more.

 • Physical activity levels – Some people with POTS struggle with exercise intolerance, while others can manage symptoms with careful conditioning.
 Read about exercise and POTS.